 Goethe once said once you’ve seen Naples you can die.
 Whether or not this is true, is of course, debatable.
-However, what is certain is that one can’t appreciate the unique characteristics of the city or its people without taking into account that they live in the shadow of a mighty volcano.
-Mount Vesuvius, the destroyer of Pompeii, is still active today.
+One can’t appreciate the unique characteristics of the city or its people without taking into account that they live in the shadow of Vesuvio.
+The mighty volcano, Mount Vesuvius, is the destroyer of Pompeii and is still active today.
 To safeguard the Vesuvio volcano they created Vesuvius National Park.
 With this said, if you’re interested in hiking Vesuvius National Park, you’ll find tips for that too!

 This wouldn’t be a great list if we didn’t start with the history of Vesuvio.
 Mount Vesuvius is located in the Campania plain and has two morphological structures, the Vesuvius Great Cone and Somma Caldera.
-The highest point of the Somma Caldera is Punta Nason, which reaches 1,132 meters.
+The highest point of the Somma Caldera is Punta Nasone, which reaches 1,132 meters.
 This also represents the remains of an ancient volcano, which was active more than 30,000 years ago.
-Valle del Gigante is a large depression that is divided by the Valle dell’Inferno and Atrio del Cavallo, which represents the inner parts of the old caldera.
+Valle del Gigante is a large depression and divided by the Valle dell’Inferno and Atrio del Cavallo.
 The great cone of Vesuvio is located within this space.

-Thankfully the volcano has not erupted since, although there have been various seismic phenomena that took place and prove Vesuvio is still quite active.
+The volcano has not erupted since, although there have been various seismic phenomena that took place and prove Vesuvius is still quite active.
 There have been various forecasts for future eruptions, the volcano is being studied very closely for safety purposes.
 The observatory of Volcanology is located in the observatory zone in Ercolano, within the territory of the national park.
 The observatory was built in the 19th century and was the first of its kind in the world.
 The first-ever volcanological and seismic research took place here.

-Flora and Fauna in the Vesuvio National Park
+4. Flora and Fauna in Vesuvius National Park

-The slopes of Mount Somma and Mount Vesuvius are quite different from each other in terms of what lives and grows here.
-While Mount Vesuvius is dry and has been partly reforested in order to help stop landslides, the slope of Mount Somma is wetter and covered with woods.
-Many studies have been done in the area which shows that this area is home to more than 900 different species, a great portion of which are unique to the Mediterranean.
+The slopes of Mount Somma and Mount Vesuvius are quite different from each other.
+Mount Vesuvius is dry and has been partly reforested in order to help stop landslides.
+The slope of Mount Somma is wetter and covered with woods.
+Many studies show that this area is home to more than 900 different species.
+A great portion of is unique to the Mediterranean.

 The fauna of the Vesuvius National Park is also quite interesting and rich.
 The oaken mouse is a very rare species of mammal, not found in other parts of the country.
 The other mammals found here include hares, wild rabbits, foxes, beech martens, and the dormouse.
 More than 100 different types of birds can also be found here, everything from the Coal Tit to the Raven.
 Birds like siskin, song thrush, wryneck, black redstart, and the woodcock can be found in the park during the winter months.